Actor Portrayals.

 *Kyowa Kirin Cares Patient Assistance Program Terms and Conditions

-The Kyowa Kirin Cares Patient Assistance Program provides eligible patients with free Kyowa Kirin product from the date of approval into the Kyowa Kirin Cares Patient Assistance Program through the end of the calendar year.
-You may be eligible for the Kyowa Kirin Cares Patient Assistance Program if:
+The Kyowa Kirin Cares Patient Assistance Program (the “Program”) provides eligible patients with free Kyowa Kirin product from the date of approval into the Program through the end of the calendar year.
+Program eligibilty is determined on a case-by-case basis, and patients must meet all of the following eligibility criteria to be considered for the Program:

-- You are a United States resident (including the United States territories) and reside in the United States or its territories;
+- You must be a United States resident (including the United States territories) and reside in the US or its territories.

-- You are being treated in an outpatient setting and have a valid prescription for a Kyowa Kirin product (for an FDA approved indication) from a licensed U.S. healthcare professional;
+- You are being treated in an outpatient setting and have a valid prescription from a licensed U.S. healthcare professional.

 Restrictions and other eligibility criteria may apply.
 For more information, call us at 1-833-KK-CARES (833-552-2737).